Bartender. Builder. Operator.

 The same discipline that makes a great cocktail makes a great system.

 I'm Peter Marsala.
 I read rooms and I read systems.
-Whether it's a 200-cover Friday night or a 25-system AI platform, I bring the same thing: calm under pressure, sharp priorities, and something that actually works when I walk away.
+Whether it's a packed Friday night or a 25-system AI platform, I bring the same thing: calm under pressure, sharp priorities, and something that actually works when I walk away.

 What I bring